-Southbelt Property, Northwest Territories
+Southbelt Property

-In September 2015, the Company staked certain claims south of the City of Yellowknife known as the Southbelt Property that have been incorporated into the YCG.
-Claim staking costs of \$3,191 were included in acquisition cost during the during the year ended January 31, 2016
+During September 2015, the Company staked certain claims south of the City of Yellowknife known as the Southbelt Property that have been incorporated into the YCG.
+Claim staking costs of \$3,191 were included in acquisition cost during the year ended January 31, 2016.